What You Need to Know About Cholesterol - NewsBreak

 For some people, lifestyle changes may prevent or manage unhealthy cholesterol levels.
 For others, medication may also be needed.
 Work with your doctor to develop a treatment plan that’s right for you.
 If medication is required, be sure to take it as prescribed.

 Controlling your cholesterol may be easier than you think.
-Learn more about managing your cholesterol at heart.org/cholesterol .Photos courtesy of Getty Images
+Learn more about managing your cholesterol at heart.org/cholesterol.

 Comments / 0